input-output-hk/catalyst-engineering/guides_and_processes/engineering_meetings.md

 - This meeting is an open technical discussion to cover all and any topics, it should not be used for planning or scope definition rather it should focus on technical approaches and proposals.

 **Who Should Attend:**
-- **Optional (recomended):** Architects, Engineering Manager, Backend/Frontend Developers, Product Owner, Designers, Testers/QA, SRE, Operations.
+- **Optional (recommended):** Architects, Engineering Manager, Backend/Frontend Developers, Product Owner, Designers, Testers/QA, SRE, Operations.

 **Inputs / Preparation:**
 - Prepare relevant documentation, code snippets, or diagrams.